nazmulkabir/nazmulkabir.github.io/_pages/about.md

 I am an experienced machine learning expert specializing in AI and cybersecurity for critical infrastructure.
 I have a proven track record of enhancing security and efficiency with ML solutions deployed in major U.S. facilities.
 Skilled in developing scalable AI models for real-time threat detection, I am committed to advancing data-driven technologies in high-stakes environments.
 My motto is: "Advancing data-driven technologies in high-stakes environments."

 Anticipating my Ph.D. graduation in 2024, I am seeking full-time opportunities, particularly in machine learning research with tabular and time series data.
-For any inquiries or opportunities, please contact me at [nazmulkabir@vt.edu](mailto:nazmulkabir@vt.edu).
+For any inquiries or opportunities, please contact me at [nazmulkabir@vt.edu](mailto:nazmulkabir@vt.edu) or schedule a meeting with me using this [LINK](https://calendly.com/nazmulkabir-vt/30min).